Kauhajoki

 Kauhajoki (/fi/; “Scoop River”) is a town and municipality of Finland.
-It is located in the province of Western Finland and is part of the Southern Ostrobothnia region, 59 km southwest of the city of Seinäjoki.
+It is located in the province of Western Finland and is part of the South Ostrobothnia region, 59 km southwest of the city of Seinäjoki.
 The population of Kauhajoki is and the municipality covers an area of of which is inland water.
 The population density is Data Finland municipality/population density Kauhajoki.
 The town is unilingually Finnish.

 The neighboring municipalities of Kauhajoki are Isojoki in the southwest, Kankaanpää in the south, Karijoki in the west, Karvia in the southeast, Kurikka in the north and Teuva in the west.
 Kauhajoki is the center of the Suupohja sub-region.